Lhozhol Ngamdzong Ngorong Monastery: Geography

 Perched at 3,800 meters above sea level, the monastery blends seamlessly into its rugged alpine environment, surrounded by juniper forests, glacial streams, and the snow-capped peaks of the Himalayan range.
 Its architecture features traditional whitewashed walls, golden roofs, and intricate murals depicting Marpa's life and teachings.

 Ecologically, the monastery serves as a sanctuary for endangered species like the Himalayan blue poppy and snow leopard, with its terraced gardens cultivating medicinal herbs used in Tibetan medicine.
 The surrounding forests, part of a protected watershed, sustain biodiversity critical to regional water systems.

-Culturally, the monastery remains a pilgrimage site for Kagyu practitioners, hosting annual rituals such as the Marpa Drupchen festival, which reenacts Marpa's spiritual journey to India.
-The site preserves rare manuscripts and thangka scrolls documenting early Kagyu doctrines.
-Modern conservation efforts since 2010 have stabilized its 14th-century prayer hall, while controlled tourism initiatives emphasize minimal ecological disruption.